sshaporov/mytasks-frontend/README.md

 ## BLL (business logic layer)

-Redax library was chosen as the state management of aplication and for the implementation of the business level
+[Redux](https://redux.js.org/) library was chosen as the state management of aplication and for the implementation of the business level
 - reducers
 - actions
 - action creators